 Have There Been Other Buddhas?

 In Theravada Buddhism ― the dominant school of southeast Asia ― it is thought there is only one buddha per age of humankind; each age is an unimaginably long time.
-The buddha of the current age is our historical Buddha, Siddhartha Gautama.
+The buddha of the current age is the historical Siddhartha Gautama.
 Another person who realizes enlightenment within this age is not called buddha.
 Instead, he or she is an arhat (Sanskrit) or arahant (Pali) — “worthy one” or “perfected one.”
 The principal difference between an arhat and a buddha is that only a buddha is a world teacher, the one who opens the door for all others.

 There are other major traditions of Buddhism, called Mahayana and Vajrayana, and these traditions put no limits on the number of buddhas there can be.
 However, for practitioners of Mahayana and Vajrayana Buddhism the ideal is to be a bodhisattva, one who vows to remain in the world until all beings are enlightened.